-- 6. Then turn to the next two pages and ask the same questions.
+6. Then turn to the next two pages and ask the same questions.
 Continue in this way through the book, having the students recall and talk about the story by looking at the pictures on each of the pages.
 Call on different students each time to give everyone a chance to respond.
-If students don't remember some of the details, remind them of that part of the story, in your own words, or read that part again to them. - 7.
-Praise students for listening attentively and for remembering so much of the story.
+If students don't remember some of the details, remind them of that part of the story, in your own words, or read that part again to them.

+7. Praise students for listening attentively and for remembering so much of the story.
 Tell them you will be reading the story again on another day soon and will be discussing it again.
 8. As a final activity, hand a book out to each student, or have several students share a copy.
-Ask students to go back through the book, looking carefully at the illustrations and naming the things they see pictured.
-For instance, on the first two pages of the book, students will notice the woman's dress, head scarf, and shoes, as well as the clouds, the grass, the apples on the tree and in the basket, etc.
+Ask students to go back through the book, looking carefully at the illustrations and the animals, people and scenes they see pictured.
+For instance, on the first few pages of the book, students will notice the chicken, the people in the background, the colors and designs on the buildings, the color of the sky, etc.